NVIDIA/spark-rapids/docs/spark-profiling-tool.md

   - 'spark.sql.shuffle.partitions' was not set.
   ```

-- Example failed to load the worker info:
+- Failing to load the worker info:
   ```
   Cannot recommend properties.
 See Comments.